-Planetlab [6] is a large overlay testbed that can be seen as a collection of computers distributed around the world, each of them directly accessing the Internet.
-Currently Planetlab has 403 nodes at 169 sites.
+Planetlab [6] is a large overlay testbed consisting of a set of computers distributed around the world, each of them directly accessing the Internet.
+Currently Planetlab has 583 nodes at 275 sites.
 As opposed to Emulab, which has a reservation mechanism that completely allocates computers to a particular experiment, Planetlab uses a shared environment.
-Users create slices on each computer they need to run their programs on, and each slice acts like a virtual machine, sharing the computer resources with other users, running within their own slices.
-In the current deployment of Planetlab it is not possible to set process priorities higher than other processes in other slices, and the CPU load and availability on the machines is dependent on the particular applications that various researchers run at the same time.
+Experiments run within slices created on several (or all) Planetlab computers.
+Each slice acts like a virtual machine on each computer, sharing the resources with other users, running within their own slices.
+In the current deployment of Planetlab it is not possible to set real-time process priorities, and the available CPU on the nodes is dependent on the particular applications that other researchers run at the same time.
+Due to the high CPU load on the machines, Planetlab losses occur mostly at the end nodes, happen in large bursts (tens to hundreds of packets lost in a row) and are mainly caused by delays in scheduling the receiver application while competing with other processes.
+As such, we believe that Planetlab, in its current configuration, is not suitable for deploying VoIP applications.